rwarbelow/kwk-level-1-week-1-lectures/008_arrays.md

 # etc...
 ```

-**Note:** Feel free to swap these names out with whoever you like or your students will associate with.
+**Note:** Feel free to swap these names out with whoever you like or other people that your students will associate with.
 Make sure to do a "find and replace all" if you are changing them!

 This solution is sub-optimal.
 Imagine that we had a new student in our class and needed to add them to our program.
-As this currently stand, we would have to create a new variable and update the source code itself!: `new_student = Ariana Grande`.
+As this currently stands, we would have to create a new variable and update the source code itself: `new_student = Ariana Grande`.

 Pretty soon, our system would get out of hand and we would be creating unnecessary work for ourselves by putting the burden on _us_ to remember all of our variables floating around in our program.
 What we really want is some single variable that holds a collection of our student names.